ModCord/paypal-client/README.md

 ### 2.1.3 Activating a plan
 - You can activate plans with statuses `CREATED` and `INACTIVE`
+- You can apply this method on every plan instance.

 ```js
 paypal.on("ready", async () => {
   const plan = await paypal.plans.fetch(